torbsd/torbsd.github.io/index.md

   convincing operators of relays using non-BSD operating systems to switch;

-* To make the Tor Browser Bundle available under BSD operating systems using native packaging mechanisms.
+* Make the Tor Browser Bundle available under BSD operating systems using native packaging mechanisms.
 Our first target is OpenBSD;

-* To engage the broader BSD community about the Tor anonymity network and the place that BSD Unix should occupy in the privacy community at large.
+* Engage the broader BSD community about the Tor anonymity network and the place that BSD Unix should occupy in the privacy community at large.

 Current __TDP__ work includes: